-We also love to know where we stood out so that we can keep doing it some more!
+And on the positive side, we also always love to know where we stand out - so that we can keep doing it!

 How Do You Prevent Something Going Wrong on My Holiday?

-1. Confirm booking with you via a detailed confirmation itinerary
+1. Confirm the booking with you via a detailed confirmation itinerary

-3. Authorise booking with a separate ETG team member, via a detailed checklist - our internal 'auth' process
+3. Authorise the booking with a separate ETG team member, via a detailed checklist - our internal 'authentication' process

 4. Recheck everything six weeks before departure with in-country partners via our dedicated 'ticketing team'